0xLet/SwiftUIKit/documentation/Label.md

 ### `body(_:)`

+Creates a UILabel with the font of .body

 ``` swift
 class func body(_ text: String) -> Label
 ```

 ### `callout(_:)`

+Creates a UILabel with the font of .callout

 ``` swift
 class func callout(_ text: String) -> Label